gplepage/vegas/doc/source/background.rst

 This is equivalent to a standard Monte Carlo optimization called "importance sampling."

+|vegas| chooses transformations
+for each integration variable
+that minimize the statistical errors in
+Monte Carlo estimates using integrand samples that are uniformly distributed in the new variables.
 The idea in one-dimension, for example, is to replace the original integral over |x|,